spklpool/Carduino/README.md

 ## Arduino library
 The Arduino IDE can be downloaded here: https://www.arduino.cc/en/software
+The files that make up the library are under the src folder.

 ## PCB design files
 The PCB is designed using Eagle.
-It meets the for being edited using the free edition for personal use, which can be downloaded here: https://www.autodesk.ca/en/products/eagle/free-download
+It meets the criteria for being edited using the free edition for personal use, which can be downloaded here: https://www.autodesk.ca/en/products/eagle/free-download